Gossamer Bio Inc. (GOSS) stock is nearly perfect except the valuation - The Dwinnex

 Ratios:

-For a better understanding of GOSS, let’s look at its different ratios.
+Our analysis of GOSS’s different ratios will help us gain a deeper understanding of the company.
 For the most recent quarter (mrq), Quick Ratio is recorded 5.90 and its Current Ratio is at 5.90.
 In the meantime, Its Debt-to-Equity ratio is 3.93 whereas as Long-Term Debt/Eq ratio is at 3.73.

 Upgrades & Downgrades